 The Baptistery, in contrast to the lavishly decorated cathedral, is fairly simple inside.
 A highlight is to hear the acoustics — ask when entering when the demonstration takes place.
 (Usually every 30 minutes.)

-The Opera del Duomo Museum (Cathedral Museum) reopened in 2019 and exhibits many original items from the cathedral and other sites in the region.
+The Opera del Duomo Museum (Cathedral Museum) exhibits many original items from the cathedral and other sites in the region.
 In addition to the art, also enjoy beautiful views of the leaning tower and cathedral from the upper floor gallery snack bar (also open to non-museum visitors).

 The Palazzo dell’Opera del Duomo is only used for temporary exhibitions and not always in use, except for the ticket office on the ground floor.